loicduffar/GHCN-Tools/README.md

 # GHCN
-exploration and extraction of daily GHCN climatological data (Global Historiocal Climatologic Network)
+Exploration and extraction of daily GHCN climatological data (Global Historiocal Climatologic Network)

 https://www.ncdc.noaa.gov/ghcnd-data-access

-This notebook reads the 3 inventory files, and displays the informations in a single browser (station, country, period by parameter), allowing to apply filter (e.g. select country and/or stations).
-In addition a graph is plotted representing the number of stations for each year, and a map is displayed to show the station locations.
+The first notebook allows to view the stations list in a single browser (station, country, period by parameter), and to apply filter (e.g. selecting country and/or stations).
+A graph is plotted representing the number of stations for each year, and a map is displayed to show the station locations.
 Outputs can be saved in an excel file.

+The second notebook allows in addtion to extract the daily time series, and to montly aggregate the data